Carnagion/dissertation/diss/diss.typ

     ),
 )

-In comparison, the average runtime to solve all large Heathrow problem instances is #calc.round(heathrow-large-avg-runtimes.tobt, digits: 2) milliseconds, #calc.round(heathrow-large-avg-runtimes.ctot, digits: 2) milliseconds, and #calc.round(heathrow-large-avg-runtimes.integrated, digits: 2) milliseconds using the decomposed de-icing by TOBT, decomposed de-icing by TOBT, and integrated de-icing approaches respectively.
+In comparison, the average runtime to solve all large Heathrow problem instances -- which have the same number of aircraft as the Milan problem instances -- is #calc.round(heathrow-large-avg-runtimes.tobt, digits: 2) milliseconds, #calc.round(heathrow-large-avg-runtimes.ctot, digits: 2) milliseconds, and #calc.round(heathrow-large-avg-runtimes.integrated, digits: 2) milliseconds using the decomposed de-icing by TOBT, decomposed de-icing by TOBT, and integrated de-icing approaches respectively.

 As evidenced by their much lower runtimes, the Milan problem instances are considerably easier to solve than the large Heathrow instances with the same number of aircraft, despite having more departures to de-ice per instance.
 This is primarily due to the lack of CTOT slots as well as the presence of relatively simple separation matrices, which allows complete orders to be inferred between most aircraft in each instance.